 IPSF is proud to be the official funding partner of the Irvine CubeSat STEM Program.
-The program will provide hands-on STEM experience to foster interest in advanced technologies, to meet the rising demand for a highly-qualified work force in growing STEM-related industries.
+The program provides hands-on STEM experience to foster interest in advanced technologies and meet the rising demand for a highly-qualified work force in growing STEM-related industries.
 Irvine CubeSat also has an eye on creating opportunities for underrepresented groups in STEM-related fields, including women and minorities.

-Teams for the program’s inaugural mission, Irvine01, were selected through a competitive application process in January 2016.
-Student teams have worked after school for over a year, hitting a series of milestones scheduled to keep them on track.
+Student teams work after school to reach a series of milestones scheduled to keep them on track.
 An Industry Speaker Series provides students with expert insight into space, technology and STEM, enhancing their understanding of real world application of the skills they are learning.
 Other events include field trips for testing and a design review, both intended to deepen student understanding and learning through hands-on experience.
-The crowning event will be the actual launch of the CubeSat into low Earth orbit aboard a rocket from India, scheduled for Fall 2017.

 Once the CubeSat is successfully launched, schools will engage in a variety of orbital maneuvers and experiments, including operating the CubeSat to position the antennae, solar panels and camera for optimal operation.
 The CubeSat will also collect data that students can practice evaluating and share for further study.

 Partner colleges and universities are supporting the program, because they view it as a training ground for the next generation of great minds in space science.
 Beyond high school, participants will be uniquely positioned to pursue post-secondary education in a variety of science and space-related disciplines.

 NASA Selects Irvine03 CubeSat For Launch Mission IPSF, April 19, 2018

 Inspiring the Next Generation of Innovators – Orange County Business Journal, February 5, 2018